khaliddosari/Raqeeb/Docs/status.md

 ## Tools

-Python 3.12 or newer, managed with `uv`. `uv sync` installs the locked dependency set including the dev group.
+Python 3.12, managed with `uv`. `pyproject.toml` allows newer, but 3.13 cannot install on Windows without a C++ compiler (see Traps), and Modal's image is 3.12. `uv sync --python 3.12` installs the locked dependency set including the dev group.

 Ultralytics YOLOv8-OBB for detection, trained on Modal via `modal_train.py`.
 OpenCV and a retuned BoT-SORT for tracking.
 FastAPI, SQLAlchemy over SQLite, and LangGraph with